https://islifearecipe.net

 BOOM – check that bad boy out.

 Fry two beaten eggs with cracked black pepper and fish sauce, and set aside.
 Then the rice with some fish sauce.
 And finally the garlic, shallot, and Kai lan until wilted.
 In with some prawns and sliced chicken and fry until cooked.
-The in go sliced mushroom and olives.
-Add in some sugar, fish sauce and soya sauce.
+Then go the sliced mushroom and olives.
+Add in some sugar, fish sauce, and soya sauce.
 Hey presto – some absolutely bloody brilliant fried rice.

 Cooking Class @ TOTT, with Chef Julie Yee